learningequality/studio/README.md

 * [Install pip](https://pypi.python.org/pypi/pip) if you don't have it already.

 * [Install postgres](https://www.postgresql.org/download/) if you don't have it already.
+If you're using a package manager, this includes:
+	* postgresql
+	* postgresql-contrib
+	* postgresql-server-dev-all   # to build psycopg2

 * [Install ffmpeg](https://ffmpeg.org/) if you don't have it already.